 If an operation is necessary, the orthopedic surgeon performs a procedure that will cause the separate bones of the spine where the curve is to grow into one solid piece of bone.
 This is called a spine fusion, and helps prevent further side-to-side curving.
 The surgeon also uses metal rods and screws to correct the spine and keep it straight until the bits of bone join together with the vertebrae.

 The surgery usually takes between 4 and 6 hours.
+No brace or cast is needed after surgery because the rods hold the spine in place while it heals.
 The child is usually home within 1 week, and should be able to do normal activities right away (walking, dressing, climbing stairs, etc.).
 The child may need about a month off from school to get over the soreness from surgery and recover strength, and after 3 or 4 months can take part in most regular activities.
 After 6 to 12 months, the child can return to almost all activities.

 After 6 months, the bone fusion is typically complete.
 The area where the rods are is "stiffer" than before, but the rods don't limit movement much — it's still possible to bend down and move all different ways.
 The rods are left in the patient's back, but only because taking them out would involve another operation, which isn't necessary.